rajsekhar77/Queue-Control-CLI/README.md

 # queuectl 🏗️ Architecture Overview

-`queuectl` — a CLI-based background job queue system built in Node.js.
+`QueueCTL` — a CLI-based background job queue system built in Node.js.

 It manages shell-command `jobs`, persists them to `SQLite`, executes them in parallel using `worker pools`, retries failures with `exponential backoff`, and moves unrecoverable jobs to a Dead Letter Queue `(DLQ)`.